marco-souza/ollero.nvim/README.md

 ## Dependencies

-Ollero will run [ollama](https://ollama.ai/), so you must have `ollama` installed and running on your machine.
+Ollero run [ollama](https://ollama.ai/), so you must have `ollama` installed and running on your machine.

 Also, this plugin relies on some other libraries that should be listed as dependencies